top of page

 2021 – 2027

-These digital twins are conceived to offer a unique blend of technological innovation and human experience, linked to AI and real-time biometrics.
-They push the boundaries of personal and professional development, health monitoring and identity management, while extending human presence far beyond physical limitations.
+These digital human twins are conceived to offer a unique blend of technological innovation and human experience, linked to AI and real-time biometrics.
+They push the boundaries of personal and professional development, health monitoring and identity management, while extending human presence far beyond physical limitations

 Research and Development

-The Digital Human Twins - our future data selves programme (2021-27) is set to deliver a range of outputs, including an edited academic journal (open call), expert round tables, public discussions, symposiums, blogs posts, journal articles, a radio documentary and an interactive AR/holographic installation.
-The project outputs are designed to spark a range of discussions and create affiliations, partnerships, and alliances across the academic, industry and public sphere.
+The Digital Human Twins – our future data selves programme (2021-27) is delivering a range of outputs, including a radio documentary, an edited academic journal (open call), expert round tables, public discussions, symposiums, blogs posts, journal articles, and interactive AR/holographic installations.
+The outputs are designed to spark a range of discussions and debates and create affiliations, partnerships, and alliances across the academic, industry and the public sphere.

 The research for Digital Human Twins – our future data selves has been implemented using four key pillars: